Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 The smooth muscle system of the bronchi is poorly developed;

-Reduced formation in the respiratory tract of interferons, secretory and serum immunoglobulin A.
+Reduced formation of interferons, secretory and serum immunoglobulin A in the respiratory tract.

-For practical activities, given the etiology of this symptom complex, it is possible to divide bronchial obstruction into 4 options:
+For practical activities Taking into account the etiology of this symptom complex, bronchial obstruction can be divided into 4 options:

 An infectious variant that develops as a result of a viral or bacterial inflammation bronchi (obstructive bronchitis, bronchiolitis);

-Allergic variant, when bronchospasm prevails over inflammatory phenomena(bronchial asthma);
+Allergic variant, when bronchospasm predominates over inflammatory phenomena(bronchial asthma);

-Obstructive variant - occurs when foreign bodies are aspirated.
+Obstructive variant - occurs during aspiration of foreign bodies.

-The hemodynamic variant can occur with heart disease, when left ventricular heart failure develops.
+A hemodynamic variant can occur in heart disease when left ventricular heart failure develops.

-In practice, the first two options are most often encountered.
+In practice, the first two options are most common.

-Therefore, we will consider them in more detail.
+Therefore, let's look at them in more detail.

 A characteristic feature of this type of obstruction is the predominance of edema, infiltration and hypersecretion of the mucous membrane over bronchospasm.

-For obstructive bronchitis broncho-obstructive syndrome develops 2-4 days after the onset of a respiratory viral infection.
-There is expiratory dyspnea, remote wheezing, noisy breathing.
-Percussion over the lungs box sound.
-Auscultatory exhalation is elongated, diffuse dry whistling, buzzing rales on both sides.
-At a younger age, various wet rales are possible.
+For obstructive bronchitis broncho-obstructive syndrome develops 2-4 days from the onset of a respiratory viral infection.
+Expiratory shortness of breath, distant wheezing, noisy breathing.
+Percussion above the lungs is a box sound.
+On auscultation, the exhalation is prolonged, diffuse dry whistling, buzzing rales on both sides.
+At a younger age, moist rales of various sizes are possible.

-bronchiolitis sick children up to 2 years (usually up to 6 months).
+Bronchiolitis Children under 2 years of age (usually up to 6 months) are affected.
 Bronchiolitis affects the bronchioles and small bronchi.
-The expressed respiratory insufficiency of the II-III degree is characteristic.
+Severe respiratory failure of II-III degree is characteristic.
 Tachypnea, acrocyanosis.
-On auscultation, there is an abundance of small bubbling moist rales on both sides.
+On auscultation there is an abundance of fine bubbling moist rales on both sides.
 Intoxication syndrome is not expressed.

-Radiographically, there is an increase in the lung pattern, horizontal standing of the ribs, expansion of the intercostal spaces, the dome of the diaphragm is lowered.
+X-ray shows an increase in the pulmonary pattern, horizontal standing of the ribs, widening of the intercostal spaces, and the dome of the diaphragm is lowered.

-Obliterating bronchiolitis- a serious disease that has a cyclic course.
-Its reason is mainly adenovirus infection(may also occur with whooping cough and measles).
-Children under 3 years of age are sick.
-The acute period proceeds like a normal bronchiolitis, but with more pronounced respiratory disorders.
-Obstruction is retained for a long time (up to 2 weeks), it can even increase.
-Characteristically on the radiograph - "cotton shadows".
+Bronchiolitis obliterans- a serious disease that has a cyclical course.
+Its reason is predominantly adenovirus infection(can also occur with whooping cough and measles).
+Children under 3 years old are sick.
+The acute period proceeds like ordinary bronchiolitis, but with more pronounced respiratory disorders.
+Obstruction persists for a long time (up to 2 weeks), and may even increase.
+Characteristically, “cotton shadows” appear on the radiograph.

-In the second period, the condition improves, but the obstruction is retained, periodically intensifying, as in an asthmatic attack.
-The phenomenon of "supertransparent lung" is formed.
+In the second period, the condition improves, but the obstruction persists and periodically intensifies, as during an asthmatic attack.
+The phenomenon of “super-transparent lung” is formed.
 Treatment is very difficult.

 Broncho-obstructive syndrome allergic origin occurs in bronchial asthma.
 Obstruction in this case is caused mainly by spasm of the bronchi and bronchioles, and to a lesser extent by edema and hypersecretion of the mucous membrane of the bronchial tree.
-There is a burdened allergic history(allergic dermatitis, allergic rhinitis and etc.) Attacks of obstruction are associated with the presence of an allergen, and are not associated with infection.
-Characterized by the uniformity of seizures and their recurrence.
+There is a burdened allergy history(allergic dermatitis, allergic rhinitis etc.) Attacks of obstruction are associated with the presence of an allergen, and are not associated with infection.
+Characterized by the same type of attacks and their recurrence.

-Clinically, there are no signs of intoxication.
-The attack occurs on the first day of the disease and is removed in short lines (within a few days).
-During an attack, expiratory dyspnea involving accessory muscles.
-On auscultation, the number of wheezing wheezes is more than wet.
+Clinically there are no signs of intoxication.
+The attack occurs on the first day of the disease and is relieved in a short time (within a few days).
+During an attack, expiratory shortness of breath with the participation of auxiliary muscles.
+On auscultation, the number of wheezing rales is greater than that of wet rales.
 With severe bronchospasm, weakened breathing in the lower parts of the lungs.
-There is a good effect of bronchospasmolytics.
+There is a good effect from bronchospasmolytics.

-In some children who have undergone obstruction against the background of a viral infection, broncho-obstructive syndrome may take a relapsing course.
+In some children who have suffered obstruction due to a viral infection, broncho-obstructive syndrome may take a recurrent course.

 Debut bronchial asthma;